ChondroFiller: A Collagen Injection for Ankles, Hands and Knees

 ChondroFiller and Stem Cell Therapy

 Stem cell therapy harvests and processes regenerative cells before introducing them into the joint — a more complex, multi-step approach.
 ChondroFiller, by contrast, is a simpler, single, non-surgical collagen injection that introduces no cells.
-The right choice should be personalised and guided by expert care.
+The right choice should be personalised and guided by expert assessment.

 Conclusion